 Open to view video.

-Open to view video.
 Pressure injuries are an on-going challenge in health care.
 Numerous risk factors contribute to the development of pressure injuries and various tools are available to determine a patient’s risk for developing a pressure injury.
-The NPIAP pressure injury classification system assists in diagnosis, and assessing the amount of tissue and structural damage, thereby guiding pressure injury management.
-Tissue load management with an appropriate support surface contributes to pressure injury prevention and management

 Bibliography: Pressure Injuries: A Comprehensive Overview